Selters, Rhineland-Palatinate: Economy and infrastructure

+Selters access to the public local bus transport is through the lines 417, 421, 422, 423 and 461.

+Selters is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), in the zone number 435.

 The town lies west of Bundesstraße 8, leading from Limburg an der Lahn to Siegburg.
-Selters also lies right near the Autobahnen A 3 (Cologne-Frankfurt) and A 48 (to Koblenz).
+Selters also lies right near the Autobahns A 3 (Cologne-Frankfurt) and A 48 (to Koblenz).

-Selters is located on the Engers-Au railway line, which nowadays only is served by fright trains.

-Selters in the past also was located on the Selters - Hachenburg narrow gauge line.
+Selters is located on the Engers–Au railway line, which nowadays is only served by fright trains.
+Selters in the past also was located on the Selters–Hachenburg narrow gauge railway via Höchstenbach, Hattert and Müschenbach to Hachenburg.

-The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
+The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne–Frankfurt high-speed rail line.